 Babywearing can last until your child reaches the age of four, or until you and your child are no longer comfortable.

 Some parents begin with a thinner woven wrap like the Argus Lovebird or Arrow Voss which are great for beginners because it is easy to use can be tied before tucking the baby inside.
 A woven wrap for newborns is ideal for the first three months, but can be used until your baby is 12 months or up to about 10 kgs (22 lbs), and after that you will notice that the fabric will start pulling heavier on your shoulders.
-At that point it is advisable to switch to a heavier wrap which will be more comfortable in helping distribute the child’s weight on your body like the Argus Not Your Babe or the Vishnu Soul.
+At that point it is advisable to switch to a heavier wrap which will be more comfortable in helping distribute the child’s weight on your body like the Vishnu Soul.

 As you and your child progress through your babywearing journey, your wrap will do so alongside you.
 While our fabrics are made with incredibly strong fibres and woven with the utmost care, it is normal to see beauty marks appear as the fabric goes through daily wear.
 To learn more about your fabric’s unique design, as well as how to care for the life of your baby wrap, we suggest reading our article on the Story of Our Fabric.